2026 Election Tracker

 Neither New York Senate seat is on the 2026 ballot.
 Chuck Schumer, the Senate Minority Leader, was last re-elected in 2022 and is next up in 2028.
 Kirsten Gillibrand, who chairs the Democratic Senatorial Campaign Committee for the 2026 cycle, won her third full term in 2024 by 18 points and is next up in 2030.

 The two senators have very different roles in the 2026 cycle despite neither being on the ballot.
 Gillibrand is responsible for the DSCC's national strategy to flip the four seats Democrats need for a Senate majority, working primarily on races in North Carolina, Maine, Ohio, and Georgia.
 Schumer is positioning Senate Democrats for the post-2026 minority or majority depending on outcomes.
 New York Senate markets in 2026 are limited to early speculation on whether Schumer faces a serious 2028 primary challenge from his left, particularly given Mamdani's emergence and the broader generational shift in New York Democratic politics.
+See all senate seat election odds here.

 U.S. Senate election results — New York